22 Things To Do In Coyoacan, Mexico City – More Than Frida’s House!

 3. Ride a Coyoacan tram

-Getting around Coyoacan is easy on foot; you don’t necessarily need to use the tramway but it’s a fun way to explore the main attractions in Coyoacan.
+Getting around Coyoacan is easy on foot; you don’t necessarily need to use the tram but it’s a fun way to explore the main attractions in Coyoacan.
 These bright red carriages trundle off from San Juan Bautista church regularly.

 4. Frida Kahlo Museum